wp-plugins/gwolle-gb/readme.txt

 * Bring Frontend Widget and Dashboard Widget back.
 * Redo Settings page with tabs for separate parts.
 * Add an RSS Feed for Guestbook Entries.
+* Better database structure (e. g. 'id' instead of 'entry_id').
+* 'Thank you' mail to the poster (requested by Joakim from Sweden).

 If you have a feature request please use the forum on WordPress.org.
 It may be added to the list then.

-The following list is from the original author.

-* Custom fields (e. g.
-'ICQ number' etc.).
-* Support for WordPress MU.
-* Better database structure (e. g. 'id' instead of 'entry_id').
-* 'Thank you' mail to the poster (requested by Joakim from Sweden).

 = Known bugs in 0.9.7 =